shauryaps-08/Hackathon-Squad/README.md

 ## What the problem is asking

-You have N coders each with a skill rating and some of them refuse to work together.
+You have N coders each with a skill rating M and some of them refuse to work together.
 You need to pick a team with the highest possible total skill without including any conflicting pairs.

-Sounds simple but its actually a really well known hard problem in computer science called Maximum Weight Independent Set.
-There's no known way to solve it perfectly for large inputs in any reasonable time, so the problem itself says just do your best within 5 minutes.

 ## How I approached it